Nephritis: Prevalence

-Prevalence

 Nephritis represents the ninth-most-common cause of death among all women in the US (and the fifth leading cause among non-Hispanic black women).

 Worldwide, the highest rates of nephritis are 50–55% for African or Asian descent followed by Hispanic at 43% and Caucasian at 17%.

 The average age of an individual diagnosed with kidney inflammation (in this case, lupus nephritis) is 28.4 years old.